ariannab/IRProject16/README.md

   Here you simple put your news API key

 3. ``` usernames.txt``` <br />
   Here you list some twitter usernames (again one-per-line).
-For now, no matter how many they are: the loader will take just the first.

 These files must be put in the ```src\main\resources``` directory and are obviously git-ignored.